badoet/ionic-framework/core/src/components/label/readme.md

-# ion-label
+# syg-label

-Label is a wrapper element that can be used in combination with `ion-item`, `ion-input`, `ion-toggle`, and more.
+Label is a wrapper element that can be used in combination with `syg-item`, `syg-input`, `syg-toggle`, and more.
 The position of the label inside of an item can be inline, fixed, stacked, or floating.

 <!-- Auto Generated Below -->